Gline Clarke: Early life

-Clarke was born on 9 February 1951 in Newbury, St. George, Barbados.
+Clarke was born on 9 February 1951, in Newbury, St. George, Barbados.
 He attended University of the West Indies where he studied and graduated.
-In 1974 he secured his degree in Social Science and Political Science.
+In 1974, he secured his degree in Social Science and Political Science.

 Career

 Clarke began his career as a teacher, teaching in 1970 at the St. Jude's Primary in Barbados.
-After teaching for ten years, in 1983 he was appointed vice counsel and liaison officer at the Barbados High Commission in Canada where he served till 1987.
-On his return to Barbados in 1991, he briefly worked with former Prime Minister Owen Arthur till 1994.
-In 1994, he was elected to the Barbados Parliament where he worked as Parliamentary Secretary in the Ministry of Housing and Public Works.
+After teaching for ten years, in 1983, he was appointed vice counsel and liaison officer at the Barbados High Commission in Canada, where he served until 1987.
+On his return to Barbados in 1991, he briefly worked with former Prime Minister Owen Arthur until 1994.
+In 1994, he was elected to the Barbados Parliament, where he worked as Parliamentary Secretary in the Ministry of Housing and Public Works.
 In 1999, he was re-elected Minister of Housing and Lands until 2003, and subsequently re-elected as Minister of Public Works and Transport from 2003 to 2008.

 In 2013, Clarke was re-elected to the Barbados House of Assembly in the 2013 general election.
-He held his seat in the 2018 general election and was appointed as the Deputy Speaker in the 2018.
-On September 21, 2020 Clarke resigned as member of Parliament after he was appointed Barbados Ambassador to Canada.
+He held his seat in the 2018 general election, and was appointed as the Deputy Speaker in the 2018.
+On 21 September 2020, Clarke resigned as member of Parliament after he was appointed Barbados Ambassador to Canada.
 He resumed his position in Ottawa in July 2021, several months after his appointment.